Analytic versus Combinatorial in Free Probability (16w5025)

 Dan Voiculescu (University of California, Berkeley)

 Free probability is certainly a very active area, with many unsolved problems ahead, as well as various recent new exciting developments.
-A meeting bringing together various mathematical backgrounds -- in particular, analytic and combinatorial -- with an emphasis on the connections would be very timely and useful, with a potentially great impact on the further developments of free probability and related subjects.
+A meeting bringing together various mathematical backgrounds -- in particular, analytic and combinatorial -- with an emphasis on the connections is very timely and useful, with a potentially great impact on the further developments of free probability and related subjects.